60+ Years of Shock Wave Research at WSU

 Shock Compression Science Award

 In 2007 the APS recognized the long term excellence and educational achievements of the WSU shock wave effort by renaming the biennial APS Shock Compression Science Award (the premier recognition in the field) as the George E. Duvall Shock Compression Science Award.
 The late Professor Duvall was a WSU faculty member from 1964 – 1988 and he is credited with mentoring a generation of renowned scientists in shock wave research.
-Seven out of the seventeen awards to date have gone to WSU graduates and/or faculty members.
+Seven out of the nineteen awards to date have gone to WSU graduates and/or faculty members.

 For additional information regarding the APS Shock Compression Science Award: Learn More